About adrenaline

 Giving adrenaline in schools

-Schools in the UK are able to buy spare adrenaline auto-injectors without a prescription.
+Schools in the UK are able to buy spare adrenaline auto-injectors (AAIs) without a prescription.
 These are to use in emergencies to treat children who are at risk of anaphylaxis but whose own device is not available.

 Adrenaline FAQs

-• How many injectors should I carry?
+• How many devices should I carry?

 • Does adrenaline have any risks?